-It is also worth mentioning the LAS safety in the coastal marine environment.
+It is also worth mentioning LAS safety in the coastal marine environment.

-LAS is highly biodegradable, not only under aerobic conditions in sea water (Leon et al, 2004), but also under anaerobic conditions in marine sediments (Lara-Martin et al., 2007; Lara-Martin et al., 2008).
+LAS is highly biodegradable, not only under aerobic conditions in sea water (Leon et al, 2004), but also under anaerobic conditions in marine sediments (Lara-Martin et al., 2007; Lara-Martin et al.,

+2008).
 Monitoring studies have shown that LAS is only present in coastal sediments close to points of municipal and industrial discharges (Petrovic et al., 2002).

 Laboratory experiments, performed on anoxy marine sediments spiked with 10-50 ppm of LAS, showed that degradation is feasible reaching a value of 79% in 165 days, with a half-life time of ca. 90 days.
 The anaerobic process was also observed in the field with several marine sediment samplings: at anoxy depths in the sedimentary column, LAS concentrations in pore waters decreased sharply and the biodegradation intermediates (SPC) reached the maxima.
 These observations were claimed as the first real evidence of a partial degradation of LAS under anaerobic conditions (Lara-Martin et al., 2007; Lara-Martin et al., 2008).
+An anaerobic biodegradation pathway for LAS has recently been described (Lara-Martin et al., 2010).

-Sortion and desorption experiments with two marine sediments were carried out using C{12} -2-LAS molecule to study its toxicity on a marine mud shrimp, Corophium volutator, in water-only exposure as well as in spiked sediments (Rico-Rico A et al., 2009).
-Pore water LC{50} values were calculated in the range 100-700 μ g/l.
+Sortion and desorption experiments with two marine sediments were carried out using C12-2-LAS molecule to study its toxicity on a marine mud shrimp, Corophium volutator, in water-only exposure as well as in spiked sediments (Rico-Rico A et al., 2009).
+Pore water LC50 values were calculated in the range 100-700 μ g/l.
 These values are considerably higher than pore water concentrations for LAS (maximum 15 μ g/l) found in marine sediments of coastal areas close to wastewater discharges (Lara-Martin et al., 2006).

-The mud snail Hydrobia ulvae was exposed to marine LAS-spiked sediments: LC50 toxicity values were comprised between 203 mg/kg (48 h) and 94 mg/kg (9 d) (Hampel et al., 2009).
+The mud snail Hydrobia ulvae was exposed to marine LAS-spiked sediments: LC{50} toxicity values were comprised between 203 mg/kg (48 h) and 94 mg/kg (9 d) (Hampel et al., 2009).
 The results confirm that H. ulvae is an appropriate candidate organism for routine marine sediment toxicity testing with surfactants.